-The text of Section 62.08, pertaining to the alteration of aldermanic districts, is printed in the Appendix.
+The text of Section 62.08, Wisconsin Statutes, pertaining to the alteration of aldermanic districts, is printed in Part VIII.

-V. REPORTING REQUIREMENTS
+VI.
+REPORTING REQUIREMENTS

-In addition to the division ordinance or resolution, municipalities must provide to the county clerk of each county in which the municipality is located, a list of census block numbers contained within each ward.
-Any split blocks must be identified and the population for each part provided, based on the April 1, 2010, reporting date.
+In addition to the division ordinance or resolution, municipalities must provide to the county clerk of each county in which the municipality is located a list of census block numbers contained within each ward.
+Any split blocks must be identified and the population for each part provided, based on the April 1, 2020, reporting date.
 A map of the municipality showing the revised ward boundaries is also required.
 The resolution or ordinance, list of blocks, and map must be sent to the appropriate county clerk or clerks within five days after adoption of the ward plan.